michaelyhma/ReportingAutomation/replit.md

 Each Vintage generates one Excel workbook with:
 - **Sheet 1 "Realized"**: All realized transaction rows for that Vintage
 - **Sheet 2 "Unrealized"**: All unrealized position rows for that Vintage
+- **Sheet 3 "Initial Purchase"**: Analysis sheet with Excel formulas showing:
+  - Symbol: Each unique ticker from the Realized sheet
+  - First Purchase Date: Formula using MINIFS to find earliest BUY date
+  - Initial Amount: Formula using SUMIFS to calculate amount spent on first purchase
 - **Filename**: `{VintageName}_Portfolio.xlsx` (e.g., "CQ1_Portfolio.xlsx")

 ---